Should You Be Taking Branched Chain Amino Acids (BCAAs)?

-There are 22 standard amino acids and these amino acids are necessary for nearly every biological process in your body.
+There are 22 standard amino acids that are necessary for nearly every biological process in your body.
 Among those, 9 are considered to be essential amino acids.
 Essential amino acids can’t be manufactured by the human body so they must be obtained from food sources.
 Among the essential amino acids, only 3 are considered to be BCAAs: leucine, isoleucine, and valine.
 BCAAs play numerous key roles in your body.
-Unlike the other essential amino acids, BCAAs are oxidized in muscle tissue and not the liver (1).
-Research has found that exercise increases BCAA oxidation, likely as part of energy expenditure and as substrates for the Krebs cycle (2).
+Unlike the other essential amino acids, BCAAs are oxidized in muscle tissue and not the liver .
+Research has found that exercise increases BCAA oxidation, likely as part of energy expenditure and as substrates for the Krebs cycle .
 Knowing that BCAAs are oxidized during exercise, further research has been conducted to see the effects of supplementation.

-In 2000, a study published in the Journal of Sports Medicine and Physical Fitness found that BCAA supplementation reduced the serum levels of creatine phosphokinase (CPK) and lactate dehydrogenase (LDH) in test subjects (3).
+A study published in the Journal of Sports Medicine and Physical Fitness found that BCAA supplementation reduced the serum levels of creatine phosphokinase (CPK) and lactate dehydrogenase (LDH) in test subjects .
 CPK and LDH are commonly used in medical testing as indicators of muscle damage and tissue breakdown.
-Lower levels of these two enzymes indicate that BCAAs reduce the amount of exercise-induced muscle damage in the human body.
+Lower levels of these two enzymes suggest that BCAAs reduce the amount of exercise-induced muscle damage in the human body.
 Compared to the control group, the study found that the BCAA supplementation group had significantly decreased indicators of muscle damage for up to 5 days after the bout of exercise.
-Another study published in the American Journal of Physiology found that BCAAs prevented muscle protein breakdown by sparing essential amino acids in muscle tissue (4).
+Another study published in the American Journal of Physiology found that BCAAs prevented muscle protein breakdown by sparing essential amino acids in muscle tissue .
 In other words, BCAA supplementation likely improves recovery time by diminishing the amount of damage caused during exercise.
-This is especially useful for athletes who are in the middle of high volume training cycles.
+This is especially useful for athletes who are in the middle of high volume training cycles or during competition season.
 The protein sparing effects of BCAAs can allow us to train harder and more frequently while allowing for greater recovery and adaptation.

 In the research I’ve cited for this article, subjects supplemented as little as 3 grams a day and as much as 50 grams a day with positive results.
-To my knowledge, there isn’t a standardized protocol for BCAA supplementation like there is with protein intake.
 Many factors will affect how much you need.
 Your goals, body mass, age, gender, training experience, and sport are amongst the variables to consider.
-Experiment and see what works best for you.
+I recommend starting with 10-15 grams a day and adjust from there to see what works best for you.

 BCAAs are considered a dietary supplement and perfectly legal to buy.
 The only concern would be if your sporting organization considers them a banned substance.
 As far as I know, the World Anti-Doping Agency and the NCAA both allow the use of BCAAs.
 Though, be sure to check with your respective organization if you aren’t sure.